max-pfeiffer/rust-game-server-docker/README.md

 You can append all server configuration options as commands when running `RustDedicated` binary.

 ### Docker Run
-For instance run the Docker container like this:
+For testing purposes, you can fire up a Docker container like this:
 ```shell
 docker run -it --publish 28015:28015/udp --publish 28016:28016/tcp pfeiffermax/rust-game-server:2024-06-23 +server.ip 0.0.0.0 +server.port 28015 +rcon.ip 0.0.0.0 +rcon.port 28016
 ```